Date amended:

-To work with DVA clients, rehabilitation service provider organisations need to:
+To work with DVA clients, Rehabilitation Provider organisations must:

 1. be an approved rehabilitation service provider; and

-Further information about rehabilitation service providers can be found in Chapter 11.
+Further information about requirements for Rehabilitation Providers can be found in Chapter 11 of this library.

 Health and Allied Health Service Providers